killvxk/MEDUZA/README.md

 # MEDUZA

 ![](frida-script.png)

 ![](mitmpoxy.png)

 ## What is MEDUZA?

-It's my replacement for [SSLKillSwitch](https://github.com/nabla-c0d3/ssl-kill-switch2).
+It's a [Frida](https://frida.re/)-based tool, my replacement for [SSLKillSwitch](https://github.com/nabla-c0d3/ssl-kill-switch2).
 I created it for in-house use, but then decided to opensource it.
 TBH, I hate open source, but the world is full of compromises... :(

 ## How does it work?